felixb/none/README.md

  * `-stderrthreshold=0`: logs at or above this threshold go to stderr
  * `-v=0`: log level for V logs
  * `-vmodule=`: comma-separated list of pattern=N settings for file-filtered logging

+### Constraints

+You may apply constraints for selecting mesos slaves by attributes with the `-constraints` flag.

+The following constraints are supported:

+* `EQUALS`: selecting only slaves with an attribute with exactly the specified value. `foo:EQUALS:bar` requires a slave with the attribute `foo` and value `bar`.

 ## Build it